Biblical Translation Copyright disclaimers

 Old Testament (Tanakh): Proverbs

-With this we have Old Testament (Tanakh) verses which the above (and others like it) agree on in sentiment;
+With this we have Old Testament (Tanakh) verses which the above (and others like it) agree on;

 If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.